Though landlocked, Bolivia has part ownership of Lake Titicaca - the largest in South America and the highest navigable lake in the world.

 Bolivia is more importantly noted for harbouring 199 ecosystems that support a wide range of flora and fauna - 4,000 types of potatoes as well as ocelots, squirrel monkeys, toucans, flamingoes, and river dolphins, to name a few.

 Bolivia is a nation rich in natural resources that is supporting an emerging consumer market.
-As a result, Bolivians have a healthy 65% internet user penetration rate, and the projected e-commerce annual revenue growth for the country is 17%-plus until 2025.
+As a result, Bolivians have a healthy 70% internet user penetration rate, and e-commerce annual revenue continues growing at impressive double-digit rates.

 Secureship provides safe and affordable shipping from Canada to Bolivia.
 In case you are an everyday shopper or a business,